-The Board consists solely of non-executive Directors and following John Evans' retirement on 20 July 2022, Andrew Watkins was appointed as Chairman.
+The Board consists solely of non-executive Directors and Andrew Watkins is the Chairman.
 The Board is responsible for the effective stewardship of the Company's affairs and has in place a schedule of matters that it has reserved for its decision, which is reviewed periodically.